 A set of piezoelectric elements is compressed within a staple of steel plates.
 The preconstraint is necessary since piezo elements can only work in compression.
 Steel rods are screwed into the steel plates.
-The length of these rods and their diameter shall be adapted such that their resonance frequency is excited by turbulent water flow around A test set-up was built to evaluate the energy transmission performance from rod vibration to the piezo elements.
+The length of these rods and their diameter shall be adapted such that their resonance frequency is excited by turbulent water flow around performance from rod vibration to the piezo elements.
 While the electric energy generation function could be successfully shown, the available electric output power is still too small.
 The mechanical impedance adaptation must be improved in the next iteration of the design.